-Experienced and licensed therapists are trained in oncology massage, focusing on mitigating side effects from cancer and its treatment.
+Our experienced and licensed therapists are trained specifically in oncology massage to help focus on improving side effects from cancer and its treatment.
 Research has shown that massage therapy may reduce pain, promote relaxation, and boost mood in cancer patients.

-Reiki is a complementary health approach in which practitioners place their hands lightly on or just above a person, with the goal of facilitating the person’s own healing response.
-This is to promote relaxation and produce stress-reduction effects.
+Reiki means “universal life energy” and is a traditional Japanese energy technique that promotes relaxation and stress reduction.
+Practitioners place their hands lightly on or just above a person, with the intent of facilitating the individual’s own healing response.